SORSE/sorse-data-filter/README.md

 # sorse-data-filter

-Intention of this project is to manage visibility of data and automatise several workflows centred around the abstract submission process of [SORSE – A Series of Online Research Softare Events](http://sorse.github.io).
-It is our aim to ensure that no connection between personal data and diversity information based on data exported from Indico can be derived.
+This project manages the visibility of data and automatises several workflows centred around the abstract submission process of [SORSE – A Series of Online Research Softare Events](http://sorse.github.io).
+It is our aim to ensure that no connection between personal data and diversity information can be derived from data exported from the [Indico](https://getindico.io) event management platform.

 Input of the tool is the exported data from the [Indico](https://getindico.io) system.
 Via a command line interface a user can pick one of the available workflows.
 For each